ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 docker buildx build --platform linux/arm64,linux/arm/v7 --builder cloud-username-cloud-builder1 --tag username/cloud-build-test --push .
 ```

-You now have a multi-architecture image in your Docker Hub account which can be pulled and run on any computer which is one of the architectures specified during the build.
+You now have a multi-architecture image (two different Arm architectures) in your Docker Hub account which can be pulled and run on any computer which is one of the architectures specified during the build.

 To build for different architectures you can change the list specified with `--platform`: